Tom Keogh: Marriage and private life

 On 8 June 1945 Keogh married Theodora Roosevelt (b.
 1919), the daughter of Lt.
 Col. Archibald B. Roosevelt and a granddaughter of the late President Theodore Roosevelt.
 They did not have children and his marriage terminated in divorce.
 He had an affair with Marie-Laure de Noailles, society hostess, patron of the arts and close friend of Jean Cocteau.
 His wife Theodora responded by having an affair with her chauffeur.
 There are also references, in his wife's biography, of his affair with Nathalie Philippart, the dancer wife of Jean Babilée.
 The affair produced a son, Yann.
 He is now an actor working in French film and TV under the name of Yann Babilée Keogh.
 His daughter Lou Gutmann Keogh is a director of photography working in the French film industry.

-Tom Keogh features heavily in the book "Masters of Fashion Illustration" by David Downton and is considered by many to be on a parr with artists such as Marcel Vertès and Christian Bérard - but possibly due to his alleged alcoholism and uncertain private life he has been somewhat neglected by history.
+Tom Keogh features heavily in the book "Masters of Fashion Illustration" by David Downton and is considered by many to be on a par with artists such as Marcel Vertès and Christian Bérard - but possibly due to his alleged alcoholism and uncertain private life he has been somewhat neglected by history.